by John Ellis

 No worries, I’m not going to mention any particular presidential candidate nor party.
 Because regardless of whom you vote for, if you side with those who answered, “Me and my family” or those who answered “People nationwide who are like me”, you’re revealing that you are steeped in a worldview that can’t wait to swallow the blue pill or a worldview that believes that it’s chosen the red pill but without realizing that the only difference between the two pills is the color.
 Christians should refuse both pills.
 But I’m getting ahead of myself.

 To his credit, disturbed by the rise of epistemic skepticism, Descartes locked himself away, whether in an oven or merely a room with an oven only Descartes and God knows, in order to clear his mind, enabling him to solve the problem(s) as he saw it.
 Emerging with, among other things, “I think, therefore I am,” Descartes introduced the world to his version of rational deductive reasoning (as well as analytical geometry, but I know next to nothing about that subject).
 Unwittingly, he also introduced the world to a sharper individualism than had been previously articulated.
-To be fair, he believed that he had created an unshakeable apologetic for the existence of God – if I exist, and my thinking about my existence proves that I exist, then God exists because, well, classical apologetics, etc. – as well as believing that proving the existence of God means that we can know reality; God wouldn’t lie to us, after all.
+To be fair, he believed that he had created an unshakeable apologetic for the existence of God – if I exist, he thought, and my thinking about my existence proves that I exist, then God exists because, well, classical apologetics, etc. – as well as believing that proving the existence of God means that we can know reality; God wouldn’t lie to us, after all.
 However, Cartesian dualism is ultimately a Neoplatonist prison.
 If my starting point for epistemic certainty is the proof of my own existence, that pokes holes in basically everything else, including classical apologetics – look no further than the brain in the vat argument for one example among many.
 The only thing I can truly know is that I exist.
 At that point, I am the center of the universe, whatever that universe may actually look like.
 You don’t have to accept monism to reduce reality to coterminous with the human mind.